Porsche 911 GT3: 991 RSR (2013–2017)

 In 2013, Porsche introduced the newest version of the RSR based on the 991 model for the LM GTE category.
 Because the 991 GT3 was not in production at the time of the announcement, Porsche was forced to homologate it based on the 911 Carrera model.
 The 991 RSR includes revised aerodynamics, a lighter gearbox and a new, lower suspension.
 For the 2013 season, Porsche retained the Mezger engine of the 997 GT3 RSR model.
 Manthey Racing was chosen to run the cars in the FIA World Endurance Championship; the team achieved its best success at the 2013 24 Hours of Le Mans where the 991 RSR finished 1–2 in the GT class.

 For 2014, Porsche announced that it partnered with CORE Autosport to run two Porsche 911 RSRs in the United SportsCar Championship (under the Porsche North America team name) while AKB GT Raceline has announced that they would run a pair of 911 RSRs in the series.
 Team Falken Tire also announced that it would be running a 911 RSR from Sebring onwards.
 Manthey Racing will continue to run two 911 RSRs in the WEC.

 991 GT America (2014)

 Porsche also announced a variant of the 991 GT3 Cup car for the United SportsCar Championship known as the 911 GT America.
 The car is homologated exclusively for the Grand-Touring Daytona category of the series.
-Upgrades over the regular Cup car include improved aerodynamics, a bigger 4.0L flat-six engine, a new gearbox, a different safety cell, new brakes and reliability upgrades for endurance racing.
+Upgrades over the regular Cup car include improved aerodynamics, a bigger 4.0 L flat-six engine, a new gearbox, a different safety cell, new brakes and reliability upgrades for endurance racing.